meteor/meteor/source/api/accounts.md

 `profile` (writable by user).
 See [`Meteor.users`](#meteor_users) for more on the fields used in user documents.

+On the server, this will fetch the record from the database.
+To improve the latency of a method that uses the user document multiple times, save the returned record to a variable instead of re-calling `Meteor.user()`.

 {% apibox "Meteor.userId" %}

 {% apibox "Meteor.users" %}